 These days, you don’t have to go to your doctor or an STD testing clinic to get an STD test.
 There are far more confidential ways to know your sexual health status.

-They are also great for those who want to test regularly since you can test as often as you want from the comfort and privacy of your home.
+They are also great for those who want to test STDs regularly.
+Since you can test as often as you want from the comfort and privacy of your home.

 There Are Two Types of At-Home STD Tests

 At-home lab tests

 These tests are great for those who want a high-accuracy test.
 Since the test is conducted in a certified laboratory, you get the same accuracy as a clinic test.

 - You order the test online from a company like myLabBox.com.

 - You’ll receive a sampling kit in your mail in a day or two.
 The package will be unmarked with no indications of what’s inside to protect your privacy.